James D. Phelan: U.S. Senate

 As a Democrat, Phelan ran for the U.S. Senate against Republican Joseph R. Knowland and Progressive Francis J. Heney.
 He was elected to the United States Senate in 1914 and served from March 4, 1915, to March 3, 1921.
-Although he had toned down his anti-Japanese rhetoric during World War I, when the United States had allied with Japan, Phelan once again began to speak out against the "Yellow Peril" in 1919, delivering a speech in favor of Japanese exclusion before a special session of the state legislature.
+During his tenure, Phelan established himself as a leader in what fellow anti-Japanese agitator V. S. McClatchy described as the "holy cause" of Japanese exclusion.
+He had been active in the anti-Japanese movement prior to his election, securing then-presidential candidate Woodrow Wilson's support for restricting Japanese immigration in 1912 and helping to push through California's discriminatory alien land law in 1913.
+Although he toned down his anti-Japanese rhetoric during World War I, when the United States was allied with Japan, Phelan once again began to speak out against the "Yellow Peril" in 1919, delivering a speech in favor of Japanese exclusion before a special session of the state legislature.

+Phelan was also an advocate for excluding Chinese from the United States.
+He promoted the Chinese Exclusion Act of 1882 and wrote an article "Why the Chinese Should Be Excluded"(1901) in the North American Review, to increase support for the extension of these laws.
+In a debate with Imperial Chinese Consul Ho Yow, Phelan mentioned that the Chinese were an undesirable population because they had strong ties to their native country and were incapable of assimilating to the American society.
+This debate occurred just nineteen months after the outbreak of plague in San Francisco's Chinatown.
+Phelan mentioned that the Chinese had different mindsets and that after twenty years, they remained unchanged in their values.
+He concluded that American progress would be stunted if the United States continued to allow Chinese immigrants to remain in the country, and that the Chinese workers were taking work away from white workers because they worked for so much lower wages and an accustomed lower standard of living, allowing their labor to be exploited unfairly, driving down conditions of labor and standards of living generally.

 During his tenure, Phelan voted for the 19th Amendment, granting women the right to vote, and against the Volstead Act, which established Prohibition in the United States.
 In 1920, he received a near-perfect "labor record" from the American Federation of Labor, having voted against their supported legislation only once.

 He was an unsuccessful candidate for reelection in 1920, defeated by Republican Samuel M. Shortridge, coming in second with 40% of the vote.
 His re-election campaign relied on racial fears; one of his reelection campaign posters contained the headline "Keep California White."
-(This poster is displayed at the Japanese American National Museum).
 During his time in the Senate, he was chairman of the U.S. Senate Committee on Railroads during the 64th Congress and of the U.S. Senate Committee on Irrigation and Reclamation of Arid Lands during the 65th Congress.